 French is taught in Years 3-6, for at least 30 minutes per week (or equivalent).
 Lessons include a range of activities, so children are reading, listening to, speaking, and writing new words.
 Songs and games are used to reinforce new vocabulary and encourage an active engagement in French learning.

 2.3.
-Word of the Week
+Home games